RafaeNoor/Machine-Learning/BackProp NN/ReadMe.md

 dataset: http://yann.lecun.com/exdb/mnist/ performs well, reaching around 90% accuracy on a 2 epoch, [28^2,30,10] configuration.

-Unlike the mnist hand recognition dataset, this dataset performs horribly as compared.
+Unlike the mnist hand recognition dataset, the Caltech 101 dataset performs horribly as compared.
 It signifies that there needs to be an alternative approach to training said NN.
 (Convolutional NN)